An Outopia for Pigeons by Justin Maxwell

 2400 Saint Claude Avenue

-The Shadowbox is an amazing and versatile performance space in the New Orleans Marigny.
-It features a full time lineup of shows year-round, from the best local talent to touring shows such as '33 (a kabaret) and The Amazing Acro-Cats.
-For more information or reservations call 504-298-8676 or visit theshadowboxtheatre.com
+The Old Marquer Theatre is an amazing and versatile performance space in the New Orleans Marigny.
+It features a full time lineup of shows year-round, from the best local talent to touring shows from around the world.
+For more information or reservations call 504-298-8676 or visit oldmarquer.com